KareimGazer/A-Eggaw/README.md

 ## Getting Started 🚩

 We provide two ways one using docker with minimal setup or locally if you don't get comfortable with containers. both provide production and development environments.

+> :warning:
+> This App is powered by the [World Weather API](https://www.worldweatheronline.com/weather-api/) so you need to get an API key first and then set your [environment variables](https://vitejs.dev/guide/env-and-mode) in the `.env` file.

 ### Locally 🖥️